SteveWhiteCopywrites/Sports_Writing/README.md

-# Sports Journalism & Copywriting
+# Sports Copywriting
-Examples of sports journalism including interviews and editorial work produced for the Cardiff 7s Festival programme, and ghostwriting for elite athlete career pathway specialists, Athlete Career Transtion.
+Examples of sports journalism including ghostwriting for elite athlete career pathway specialists, [ACT.Community](https://act.community/), and interviews and editorial work produced for the Cardiff 7s Festival programme.

+## ACT Community

+[ACT.Community](https://act.community/), formerly Athlete Career Transition, supports professional athletes as they transition from elite sport into new careers.
+I produced blog and ghostwritten thought-leadership content for founders Andy and Steve Moore and senior team members.
+Content published on LinkedIn and the ACT website.

 ## Cardiff 7s Festival Programme
 I served as co-editor and contributor to the official Cardiff 7s Festival programme, producing editorial content and interviews profiling players and personalities involved in the tournament.